 - Price: $249.99

-Plexus from Rowbyte Software has become one of the few plugins that has defined a look by it’s name.
-Everyone knows what is meant when a brief asks for the Plexus effect.
-The fact is that with some manipulation Plexus is capable of so much more than dots and lines, and with Version 3, even more effects and enhancements have been added.
-My favourite is the Plexus Object Panel which gives a easy way to manage the plexus scene, and something I would love to see in other complex AE plugins.
+Plexus from Rowbyte Software has become one of the few plugins that has become synonymous with a certain look: everyone knows what to expect when a brief asks for the Plexus effect.
+The fact is, with some manipulation Plexus is capable of so much more than dots and lines.
+This is even more true of Version 3, which comes with even more effects and enhancements.
+My favourite is the Plexus Object Panel, which offers an easy way to manage the Plexus scene – something I would love to see in other complex After Effects plugins.

-Ever have a panic deadline which needs some fancy UI graphics?
-Well PQ FUI Toys 2 is a great way to add and enhance any scene with these small motion graphic elements which cover most areas of UI design.
-While the artist in you may scoff at the idea of using pre-made comps, each of these comps is easily editable to the base level, and are a massive time saver when time is tight.
+PQ FUI Toys 2 is a life-saver if you need to add fancy UI graphics to a project, quickly.
+This After Effects plugin offers a great range of small motion graphic elements you can use to enhance your UI design.
+While the artist in you may scoff at the idea of using pre-made comps, each of these graphics is easily editable to the base level, and they can be a massive time saver when time is tight.

 - Price: Free

-After Effects does have a good basic rigging system, but DUIK takes rigging to a whole new level.
-The best thing is that DUIK is free.
-More and more, with any more advanced animation work DUIK is being either asked for by clients or seen as the animation backbone for a wide range of projects.
-Oh, and did I mention that it’s completely free along with the rest of Rainbox’s AE plugins?
+After Effects does have a good basic rigging system, but Duik takes rigging to a whole new level.
+Increasingly, clients are asking for Duik for any advanced animation work, and the plugin is becoming seen as the animation backbone for a wide range of projects.
+Oh, and did I mention that it’s completely free, along with the rest of Rainbox’s After Effects plugins?

-Nodes 2 has got me out of trouble on a few projects this year, either using one of the existing presets or creating a node object of my own.
-Nodes 2 is capable of creating a huge range of different imagery from advanced 3D UI elements to more abstract ‘stuff’, which can all be manipulated and navigated through in 3D space.
-The only downside is no Windows support, but if you are Mac based, check Nodes out now.
+Nodes 3 is capable of creating a huge range of imagery, from advanced 3D UI elements to more abstract elements, all of which can be manipulated and navigated through in 3D space.
+The only downside to this AE plugin is that there's still no Windows support.
+However, if you are Mac-based, it's definitely worth checking Nodes out.